Kings score 3 late in 3rd to beat skidding Hurricanes 3-0 (Jan 26, 2017) | FOX Sports

 Kings score 3 late in 3rd to beat skidding Hurricanes 3-0 (Jan 26, 2017)

-Gaborik snapped the scoreless tie on a backhander from the low slot at 15:17 of the third.
+Gaborik broke the scoreless tie on a backhand from the low slot at 15:17 of the third.
 Drew Doughty had the primary assist, giving him a four-game point streak.

+”This was huge,” said Doughty, the veteran defenseman who is set to play in his third straight All-Star Game on Sunday back home in Los Angeles. ”We really needed that.
+It was a great win.
+I thought they outplayed us maybe the first two periods, but Budaj made some great saves to keep us in it and we came with a flurry at the end.”

 The Kings outshot the Hurricanes 8-7 during a scoreless first period in which Los Angeles was penalized twice and Carolina once.

-Each team had nine shots on goal in the second, when the Kings were whistled for a pair of penalties and the Hurricanes none.
+Each team had nine shots in the second, when the Kings were whistled for a pair of penalties and the Hurricanes none.

-NOTES: Carolina D Justin Faulk is scheduled to play in Sunday’s All-Star Game at Los Angeles, his fourth trip to the event. .
-Doughty (third straight) and Kings C Jeff Carter (second appearance) are set to play in the All-Star Game on their home ice. .
-Kings D Matt Greene missed his fourth straight game with an undisclosed injury and C Nic Dowd (lower body) his third.
-D Tom Gilbert was a healthy scratch. .
-Carolina RW Ty Rattie, D Ryan Murphy and D Matt Tennyson were healthy scratches.
+NOTES: Carolina D Justin Faulk is scheduled to play in the All-Star Game, his fourth trip to the event. … Kings C Jeff Carter (second appearance) also is set to play in the All-Star Game on his home ice. … Kings D Matt Greene missed his fourth straight game with an undisclosed injury and C Nic Dowd (lower body) his third.
+D Tom Gilbert was a healthy scratch. … Carolina RW Ty Rattie, D Ryan Murphy and D Matt Tennyson were healthy scratches.

 UP NEXT